LiMe

 News

-Yifan Wu presented her work on disagreements and imprecision at ELM (joint work with Helena).
+Yifan Wu presented her poster on first-person disagreements and bi-directional precision adaptation at SALT 35.

 View all news>>